 In making provision for socially disadvantaged pupils we recognise that not all pupils who receive free school meals will be socially disadvantaged.
 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for Free School Meals.

 All schools are required to report on the amount of funding received, how this is being used, and the impact of any work done.
-The attached document gives information of how Pupil Premium money has been spent at Danesholme Junior School and the impact the funding has had.
+The attached document gives information of how Pupil Premium money has been spent at Danesholme Junior Academy and the impact the funding has had.

 You can find out further information about Pupil Premium on the Dfe website: http://www.education.gov.uk/schools/pupilsupport/premium/b0076063/pp